ixaxaar/monoid.space/Types/equational2.lagda.md

 ## Some Proofs using equational reasoning

-A lot of assymetric laws can be derived with one half of the symmetry and mixing it with commutativity.
-E.g. left inverse coiuld be derived using right inverse and commutativity, similarly, right inverse can be derived using left inverse and commutativity.
+A lot of asymmetric laws can be derived with one half of the symmetry and mixing it with commutativity.
+E.g. left inverse could be derived using right inverse and commutativity, similarly, right inverse can be derived using left inverse and commutativity.

 ```agda